graphql/graphql-scalars/scalars/contributed/chillicream/date.md

 # Overview

 The `Date` scalar type represents a date in UTC.
-Unlike `LocalDate`, which represents a calendar date without time zone context, `Date` is time-zone-aware and always represents the UTC date.
+Unlike `LocalDate`, which represents a calendar date with local context (such as where a contract was signed), `Date` always represents the UTC date without any local context.

 When serializing, implementations must convert the underlying date-time value to UTC before extracting the date component.
 This ensures that `Date` represents a specific calendar day in UTC, regardless of the local time zone of the server or client.
+This makes it suitable for representing dates that refer to specific moments in time, such as birthdates or historical events, where the date should be consistent globally.

 For example, if a timestamp represents `2023-12-24T23:00:00-05:00` (11 PM on December 24th in UTC-5), it would serialize as `2023-12-25` because that moment